 What Should I Do With My Core Values?

-Just sit down and make a list of what comes to mind, and let yourself explore those core values words.
-There is no set limit on how many values you can have, but allow yourself to list as many as you can.
+Just sit down and make a list of what comes to mind, and let yourself explore those core value words.
+There is no set limit on how many values you can have, so allow yourself to list as many as you can.